-Toronto has a very trendy nightlife offering bars, lounges, clubs and live music venues.
+Toronto has a very trendy nightlife, offering bars, lounges, clubs and live music venues.
 The city's multicultural and cosmopolitan vibe extends into its nightlife, with a variety of entertainment options in various areas of the city.
-Toronto nightlife is buzzing on weekends, but the city is big and energetic enough that you'll find a party any night of the week if you know where to look.
+Toronto's nightlife buzzes on weekends, but the city is big and energetic enough that you'll find a party any night of the week if you know where to look.

-Provincial law requires venues to serve food as well as alcohol, so many pubs and bars in Toronto are as much restaurants as they are party spots.
+Provincial law requires venues to serve food as well as alcohol, so many pubs and bars in Toronto are as much restaurants as they are drinking holes.
 Little Italy has a number of trattorias that double as bars, while Greektown has its own ethnic flair and party atmosphere.
 Bars and pubs close around 2am.
-Dance clubs stay open till dawn, but with late-night buses picking up after-hours commuters when the subway shuts down.
-Clubs come and go fairly quickly in Toronto, so check out local nightlife guides like the free weekly 'Now' for the hottest spots.
+Dance clubs stay open till dawn, with late-night buses picking up after-hours commuters when the subway shuts down.
+Clubs come and go fairly quickly in Toronto, so check out local nightlife guides like the free weekly Now for the hottest spots.